 Q: How can I save money on State Fair admission tickets?

-A: Purchase tickets online or at this year’s ticket outlets – BB&T, Martin’s Food Markets, Call Federal Credit Union or the Caroline County Visitor Center for the weekday price, and use them any one day during the 2014 fair.
+A: Purchase tickets at this year’s ticket outlets – BB&T, Martin’s Food Markets, Call Federal Credit Union or the Caroline County Visitor Center for the weekday price, and use them any one day during the 2014 fair.
 That’s up to a $3 discount on Fridays, Saturdays and Sundays!
-You also might want to consider a Season Pass, which is $25 in advance and $30 at the gate.
+You also might want to consider a Season Pass, which is $30.

 Q: Where can I find a schedule of events?